Our Estate Planning Services in Santa Maria

 - Wills.
 A last will and testament allows the testator to designate beneficiaries to their property, a guardian for their minor children, and an executor to manage their estate.
 We can assist you in drafting, updating, and formalizing your will.

-- Trusts.
+Trusts.
 Trusts are in some ways similar to wills in that they allow the trustor to decide what happens to their assets once they are gone.
-Unlike wills, trusts enjoy privacy, tax efficiencies, the avoidance of probate.
-They also are highly customizable, allowing you to define the circumstances in which bequeathals occur.
+Unlike wills, trusts enjoy privacy and tax efficiencies and avoid probate.
+They are also highly customizable, allowing you to define the circumstances in which bequeathals occur.